darwin-dcsa/darwin-dcsa.github.io/content/sports-societies.md

 <br>
 If there’s a club/society not listed here,  not to worry - you can start it!
 To found a new club/society you need to have a President and a Treasurer, and 15 Darwin students need to sign up.
 Then, you can apply for funding from the DCSA Treasurer.
 <br><br>
 Some clubs we have previously offered are also looking for volunteers to help lead them this year, they are listed below.
-If you're interested in getting involved with one of these clubs or starting a new one, come to the Sports & Societies Fair to pick up the necessary paperwork  or email Jonathan (dcsa_treasurer@darwin.cam.ac.uk) or Callum (dcsa_sports@darwin.cam.ac.uk)
+If you're interested in getting involved with one of these clubs or starting a new one, come to the Sports & Societies Fair to pick up the necessary paperwork  or email Masha (dcsa_treasurer@darwin.cam.ac.uk) or Gratsiela and Laura (dcsa_sports@darwin.cam.ac.uk)
 <br>

 <!-- APES -->